wilyarti/script_task/Readme.md

 Earlier versions of the PHP MySQLi plugin do not support "caching_sha2_password".

-To overcome this either change the authentication method in your MySQL configuration file or add as user with native password authentication.
+To overcome this either change the authentication method in your MySQL configuration file or add a user with native password authentication.
 > CREATE USER 'nativeuser'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';

 ## Built With